pupil-labs/pupil-docs/alpha-lab/phone-neon/index.md

 ## Leveraging Pupil Cloud and Alpha Lab Tutorials To Explore User Gaze Dynamics

 1. We placed the phone in a static position on a desk, allowing us to interact with the app.
-This setup was crucial for utilizing our [Reference Image Mapper](https://docs.pupil-labs.com/neon/pupil-cloud/enrichments/reference-image-mapper/) enrichment which specifically requires the scene to have relatively static features in the environment.
+This setup was crucial for utilizing our [Reference Image Mapper](https://docs.pupil-labs.com/neon/pupil-cloud/enrichments/reference-image-mapper/) enrichment which specifically requires the scene to have relatively static features in the environment and for enabling comparisons between subjects.

 2. We used Pupil Cloud's [Reference Image Mapper](https://docs.pupil-labs.com/neon/pupil-cloud/enrichments/reference-image-mapper/) to map gaze onto a 2D reference image of the environment that contained our test phone, like in the videos and snapshots.